tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

 News
 =====
-* April 2025: Our collaborative work on `Secure Metaverse access' accepted in IEEE ISCC 2025 at Bologna, Italy.
+* April 2025: Our collaborative work on `Secure Metaverse access' accepted in MoCS workshop (IEEE ISCC 2025) at Bologna, Italy.
 * April 2025: Serving as TPC member for IEEE LCN 2025.
 * March 2025: Received research grant from TEXMiN Foundation (DST TIH).
 * February 2025: Serving as TPC for IEEE PIMRC 2025 and	VTC-Spring 2025.